Joliezyx/causal_pathway_training/README.md

 1. Unzip bnt.zip (Matlab Bayesian toolbox) to the main directory.
 2. Run zhc_Main.m for training the structure and the parameters of the causality model for air pollution.
-3. Result (statistics causal inference: absolute error, accuracy, as well as the intermediate structure infos) will be put int the folder ./Result/
+3. Result (statistics causal inference: absolute error, accuracy, as well as the intermediate structure infos) will be put into the folder ./Result/